 The Chairman of the China International Economic Exchange Center Huang Qifan, said that after at least five years of work on China’s new digital currency, and they are ready to deploy the technology in the Chinese economy.
 The People’s Bank of China is issuing the digital currency as the government’s strategic partner.

 It’s no surprise that China is pushing this technology.
-With predecessors like WePay and Alipay which both received support from the Chinese government.
-The underlying objective being to provide the PRC as much visibility of each individual’s transactions as possible.
+With predecessors like WeChatPay and Alipay which both received support from the Chinese government.
+However, the underlying objective being to provide the PRC as much visibility of each individual’s transactions as possible.
 So they can have references for the provision of money and the implementation of monetary policies.

 China has been clear in their rhetoric towards cryptocurrencies and speculation for DCEP.
 That being, in their belief, only Governments and banks should have the right to issue cryptocurrency.
 Furthermore DCEP should be viewed as an exact 1-to-1 pair for RMB, and is not suitable or intended for speculation.